 The carriage rides cost €50 for up to five passengers and include live commentary from the driver.
 Our tour started in Markt, the main market square, and covered pretty much all of the major sites in Bruges (at least all of the ones that we did on our walking tour earlier that day!).

+Winter in Bruges offers a unique opportunity to go up the Belfry Tower at sunset.
 In December, the sun sets in Europe around 4pm.
 This makes for the perfect time to go up the Belfry Tower (they stop letting people in at 5!).
 We recommend getting in line at 4 at the latest for a good chance of entry – we were in line around 4:25 and were up at the top for 5:00 sharp (and one of the last groups let in).
-As we waited in line, we were nervous that it would be dark by the time we got to the top, but it ended up being the perfect time.

 With the sun setting, the Belfry Tower offers incredible views over Bruges, including the Cathedral.
 And you cannot pass up the opportunity for a gorgeous sky!